 As a recent divorcee, you may be feeling the need to establish credit independently.
 Lenders want to know that you are capable of managing your finances responsibly before they will approve a loan for you.
 It can be difficult to get approved for an apartment or car without good credit.

 If your credit score is low, you may be wondering how to rebuild positive credit history.
 There are several ways that you can work toward rebuilding your credit rating and we'll take a look at some of the most common methods below.
 Some suggestions for rebuilding your credit rating include: using cash instead of cards when possible, paying off balances in full each month, making sure all account information is accurate and up-to-date, requesting a lower interest rate on loans or other high-priced items, and checking with an attorney about dissolving any debts which might have gone unpaid during divorce proceedings.

 6. Bankruptcy – The Last Resort

 Bankruptcy is a last resort for most people.
 It's the final step before filing personal bankruptcy and it can be long, difficult, and expensive.
 There are many reasons to file bankruptcy that range from divorce to excessive debt accumulation.
 The best way to know if bankruptcy is right for you is by consulting with an attorney who specializes in this field of law.
 They will help you determine your options so you can find the solution that best suits your needs.

-A Credit Repair Ease is a Credit Repair Company that help remove negative items from your credit report and helps you to rebuild your credit.
+A Credit Repair Ease is a Credit Repair Company that helps remove negative items from your credit report and helps you to rebuild your credit.
 A credit repair company will first review the negative items reported on your account, then work with you to dispute inaccurate or outdated information.
-They will also work with you on developing a financial plan that ensure that any future mistakes are not made again.
+They will also work with you on developing a financial plan that ensures that any future mistakes are not made again.